MO-W59/auto_service_app/README.md

 vvv----- TODO list -----vvv

-adding part to repair removes dollar signs on total and part cost values

 sometimes when adding a part to a repair values go past two numbers past the decimal point --> .00000005

 add remove functions for all objects